 Coursework

-Participants in the UCJGS Training Program must not only take all of the courses required for the Area of Concentration they are enrolled thorugh the Biomedical Sciences graduate program, but several additional courses that are specific to the UCJGS Training Program.
+Participants in the UCJGS Training Program must not only take all of the courses required for the Area of Concentration they are enrolled through the Biomedical Sciences graduate program, but several additional courses that are specific to the UCJGS Training Program.
 These courses are offered at UConn Health, UConn Storrs, JAX-GM, or JAX in Bar Harbor, ME (JAX-BH).
 Courses taught at UConn Storrs, which is located 36 miles from Farmington, are available via distance learning technologies that are in place at UConn Storrs, UConn Health, and JAX-GM.
-Courses offered at JAX in Bar Harbor, ME, will be attended in person, with JAX providing round- trip bus service between Farmington and Bar Harbor.

-All T32 trainees have to follow the requisites as outlined by the graduate school.
+All T32 trainees must follow the requisites as outlined by the graduate school.